linsalrob/acacia-stream/README.md

 # acacia-stream

-testing some streaming using minimap and acacia and something
+This is a small repo for Rob to test some streaming using minimap and acacia and something